Unitech/pm2/README.md

 C:\Program Files (x86)\Git\bin\tail.exe
 ```

-Tail can be found as part of Git, Cygwin and MingW packages.
+Tail can be found as part of [Git](https://msysgit.github.io/), Cygwin and MingW packages.
+Tail needs to be able to support "-f" and "-n" options.

 ## Start an application